Vnovnick/jourbooks/README.md

 - (1/13) Added the ability to delete and update journal entries in the frontend and the backend
   - Incorporated a modal component to confirm deletion for entries
 - (1/20) Finished adding functionality for the review tab and the corresponding requests for them in the backend
+- (2/17) Finished visuals for shelved book page and extracted queries to `+page.server.ts` file